Dispersed TOurism

 Instead of concentrating 12 million visitors into one geographic location, as Gatlinburg does, dispersed tourism means spreading out traffic to 120 communities across Eastern Kentucky, bringing economic investment to where it’s needed in manageable levels that support small businesses and long term economic prosperity.

 Eastern Kentucky is full of ecological, geographic, and cultural treasures.
 A dispersed tourism approach develops regional specialties already present in the region, instead of trying to develop amenities that may or may not attract tourists.
-From a regional approach, this might look like highlighting the top ten locations to explore birding, off-roading, music, hiking, boating, hunting, and hunting, to name a few.
+From a regional approach, this might look like highlighting the top ten locations to explore birding, off-roading, music, hiking, boating, and hunting to name a few.